 SAE, through the Teetor Awards Fund, covers the lecturer's travel expenses.
 The lecturer's employer covers the lecturer's time away from the office, and sometimes will also sponsor the lecturer’s travel expenses.
 The lecturer is responsible for making his or her own travel arrangements; a lecturer may ask for assistance in locating a hotel near campus and determining the best mode of transportation to and from the airport and to campus.
 As a host, you are not required to make reservations for the lecturer.
-Of course, any assistance such as providing transportation for the lecturer to the hotel or providing a parking spot on campus would be appreciated, but this is not mandatory.
+Any assistance, such as providing transportation for the lecturer to the hotel or providing a parking spot on campus, would be appreciated but not mandatory.
 Hosting meals before or after a lecture or having snacks available during the lecture is at your discretion.
 SAE covers expenses of the lecturer's travel but does not cover these additional optional food and beverage items.

 Please direct questions regarding this program to:

-Siddarth 'Sid' Attravanam is a research engineer with Cooper Tire & Rubber Company in the field of vehicle dynamics.
-His primary area of research is in understanding the links between human perception of driving and objective measurements of vehicle and tire dynamics.
+Siddarth 'Sid' Attravanam is currently a systems engineer with SpaceX focusing flight hardware and concepts-of-operations leading to successful completion of missions while meeting or exceeding design requirements.
+Sid was also engineering manager with Cooper Tire & Rubber Company in the field of vehicle dynamics with the primary area of research being in understanding the links between human perception of driving and objective measurements of vehicle and tire dynamics.
 As part of this, he has led the development of new objective and subjective vehicle testing methods.
 Sid has also co-developed and teaches a training program for Cooper that teaches engineers the basics of vehicle/tire dynamics along with subjective evaluation.

 Outside of Cooper, Sid is a technical scrutineer with the FIA at the World Endurance Championship race at the Circuit of The Americas, Austin, TX.
 Sid is also active with the Formula SAE community, having worked with Cooper to re-enter the Formula SAE competition as a sponsor, and through the Tire Test Consortium.
 In addition, Sid is also a design judge specializing in Suspension/Tires at both Formula SAE Michigan and Lincoln competitions.